gradha/gradha.github.io/src/articles/25-whitespace-goto-fail.rst

 style inspection.
 And in the inspection I performed I simply forgot about the braces.
 Why?
 Because they are useless to human eyes, completely discard able.

-You could really hear my facepalm in the whole building when I read somewhere that somebody preferred programming languages with braces because their blog system screws up formatting for literal blocks.
+You could really hear my facepalm in the whole building when I read on a forum discussion that somebody preferred programming languages with braces because their blog system screws up formatting for literal blocks.
 Seriously, if you come up with such quality arguments you should be neutered to prevent lowering humanity's intelligence average with your offspring (and the developers of your blog tools too).

 Conclusion